 Officers who are aware they may have created a prohibited or unintentional recording must report that recording to their supervisor.
-Records Unit personnel will manage this data accordingly.
+The Police Video and Data Coordinator will manage this data accordingly.

 450.5.4 RECORDING NOTIFICATIONS

 Airport Police Department peace officers have no affirmative duty to inform people that a portable recording system is being operated or that the individuals are being recorded.